 As part of our tech-led approach, we manage our business through our own proprietary tech.
 This means we can be more operationally efficient than any other UK energy suppliers, and offer low price tariffs.
 It also means we’re not so reliant on third parties who might have to increase costs after Brexit.

 So what does this all mean for me?
-If the UK leaves the EU on 1 February, will my bills increase?
+Will my bills increase?

 If you’re on a fixed price tariff, your rates are locked in till the end of your contract.
 You can always fix your prices again now, as we have no penalties for switching tariffs or leaving your contract early.
 Just over a month from the end of your contract, we’ll be in touch with all our new prices, so you can choose to fix your tariff again.